Where You're Operating

 What This Engagement Supports

-Over time, leadership effort becomes more directional and less compensatory.
+Leadership effort becomes more directional and less compensatory.

-Decisions integrate instead of accumulating.
-Structure begins to carry what it was meant to carry.
+Structure begins to carry the weight it was meant to carry.

 Engagement Structure & Investment

-What the Opening Process Looks Like
+Opening Process

 After an inquiry is submitted, communication begins by email.

 If the inquiry appears aligned, an initial exploratory call is scheduled.
-This conversation typically ranges from 15 minutes to an hour, depending on context.
-Its purpose is to understand current conditions, areas of friction, and whether there is mutual interest in proceeding.
+Its purpose is to understand current conditions, areas of friction, and whether there is mutual alignment to proceed.

 Begin An Inquiry